groff_diff(7) — Linux manual page

 • the count of consecutive hyphenated lines (set to zero).

-Set default font family to fml.
-With no argument, the
+Set default font family to family.
+If no argument is

-previous font family is selected, and if none, the
+given, the previous font family is selected, or the

-formatter's default family.
-This default is “T” (Times),
+formatter's default font family is “T” (Times), but it can

-but can be overridden by the output device—see
+be overridden by the output device—see groff_font(5).
+The

-groff_font(5).
-The default font family is associated with
+default font family is associated with the environment.

 Define fallback character c as contents.
-As char, but
+The syntax of

-while that request hides a glyph with the same name in the
+glyph with the same name in the selected font, whereas

 Define fallback special character c for font f as contents.

-that is, search it for any glyph not found in f.
-GNU troff
+special; that is, they are searched for glyphs not found in

-of fonts treated as special when font fnt is selected.
+fspecial clears the list of fonts treated as special when f

 Translate font f to g.
 Whenever a font named f is referred